For the Employee

 The University also provides health coverage to non-employees such as students and retirees.

-As part of the ACA legislation, the University is required to provide non-employees with a 1095-B tax form on or before January 31st for the previous calendar year as proof of their health coverage meeting ACA minimal essential coverage requirements provided during that year.
+As part of the ACA legislation, the university must provide non-employees with a 1095-B tax form on or before Jan 31 for the previous calendar year as proof of their health coverage meeting ACA minimal essential coverage requirements provided during that year.
 This does not include student athlete's secondary coverage.

 Tax form 1095-B contains information about health insurance.
-One form is provided for all individuals covered by their plan, so the individual may need to provide copies to dependents.
+One form is provided for all individuals covered by their plan.
+The employee may need to provide copies to dependents.
 Do not discard the 1095-B form, but retain this for your tax records.

 At this time, there is not an online option to receive your ACA 1095-B tax forms for non-employees.